Eclipse-Community/forum/README.md

+#Why is this archived?
+Pixieditzy abandoned the project, and as he's the only one with any real coding knowledge, I'm stuck with this mess that I don't know how to clean up.
+Eclipse Community will be switching to phpBB, which I think is a better looking board.

 # EclipseBoard
 Forum software written in PHP and MySQL, based on ABXD (an old forum system from the early-mid 2010s).